garbles/yolk/README.md

 }
 ```

-Then anywhere you use jsx it will be transformed into plain JavaScript.
+Then anywhere you use JSX it will be transformed into plain JavaScript.
 For example, this:

 ```js
 <p>My JSX</p>